Cristo de La Laguna

-The Cristo de La Laguna (Christ of La Laguna in English) is a Catholic figure of great historical, artistic and cultural image that represents the crucified Jesus of Nazareth.
-Situated in the Real Santuario del Santísimo Cristo de La Laguna (Royal Sanctuary of the Christ), in city of San Cristóbal de La Laguna (Tenerife, Canary Islands, Spain).
+The Cristo de La Laguna (Christ of La Laguna in English) is a wooden sculpture that represents the crucified Jesus of Nazareth.
+It is located in the Royal Sanctuary of the Christ, in the city of San Cristóbal de La Laguna (Tenerife, Canary Islands, Spain).

-It is the image that represents Jesus most revered and important of the Canary Islands, the image procession at Easter and September 14 to the Cathedral of La Laguna where he remained until a few days after returning to her shrine, which is visited daily.
-This work is one of the best ones that are part of the historical heritage of the Canary Islands.
-It is one of the Spanish religious sculptures of the highest artistic value.
-He is also considered one of the best European crucified in terms of artistic quality.
+It is the most venerated image of Jesus in the Canary Islands.
+It is considered one of the most artistically valuable religious sculptures in Spain, and one of the most artistically valuable representations of Crucifixion of Jesus in Europe.

 History

 There are many theories on the origin of the figure of Christ.
 It was Professor Joaquin Yarza who assumed that its origins were northern European, although he did not deny its Sevillian origins.
 The latest studies conducted by Professor Francisco Galante Gomez confirm that the figure came from the flourishing workshops of Antwerp, thus making it of Flemish-Brabanzon origin, and it was sculpted by Louis Van Der Vule around 1514.

-It is claimed that the Santisimo Cristo went to Venice before coming to Tenerife, as the city was a major trading and economic centre at the time.
+It is claimed that the image of the Christ went to Venice before coming to Tenerife, as the city was a major trading and economic centre at the time.
 From there, it was taken to Barcelona and from Barcelona to Cádiz, where it was given temporary accommodation in the church of La Vera Cruz in Sanlúcar de Barrameda.
 After finally come to Tenerife in 1520.

 Over the centuries, the solemn worship of this image of Christ has made it one of the most venerated religious images in the entire archipelago.
 This image has been taken in rogatives through the streets of the city in multitude of occasions throughout the history, generally to ask for its intercession in diverse public calamities like epidemics, plagues or droughts that were produced in the island of Tenerife.

 Before the image of the Christ of La Laguna received the episcopal consecration Monsignor Domingo Pérez Cáceres, September 21, 1947, that became the first bishop born in Tenerife that governed his own native diocese.
 The image of the Christ had been exceptionally transferred to the Cathedral of La Laguna for such occasion a few days before.

-The church of the christ is currently classified as a Royal Sanctuary, and is highly popular with church goers.
+The church of the Christ is currently classified as a Royal Sanctuary, and is highly popular with church goers.
 It was returned to the Franciscan community of the annex to the Convent of San Miguel de las Victorias.
-The church of the christ in the course of history was enriched by the Popes pardons that are granted to the Basilica of St. John Lateran in Rome.
+The church of the Christ in the course of history was enriched by the Popes pardons that are granted to the Basilica of St. John Lateran in Rome.
 The "Real Santuario del Santísimo Cristo de La Laguna" was listed as a Cultural Monument in 2005 by the Canary Islands Government.

+In 2024 the Christ of La Laguna was declared by the Military Archbishop of Spain, Monsignor Don Juan Antonio Aznárez Cobo, as patron saint of the Field Artillery Regiment number 93 of Tenerife (RACA 93).

+The festival of the Christ of La Laguna is celebrated every September 14.